cs-ed/impacts-stevewalston/README.md

   * For each article read, students will record their response, in the style modeled by the teacher, primarily focusing on:
     * What the impact was
     * What led to (facilitated) the impact
+    * Whether inclusion/diversity had a role in the impact
     * What might a next step (or steps) be to extend the helpful impact

 ### Assessment